rjsalvadorr/rise-of-the-raps/readme.md

 ---

-- The Raptors make the playoffs for the first time.
 - Vince Carter becomes the first Raptor to play in the All-Star game.
 - The NBA brings back the Slam Dunk Contest this season.
 Vince Carter and Tracy McGrady compete, with Carter winning in a now legendary contest.
-Carter's thunderous dunks revitalize the NBA dunk contest,
-and _"Vinsanity"_ takes over the city of Toronto.
+Carter's thunderous dunks revitalize the NBA dunk contest, and _"Vinsanity"_ takes over the city of Toronto.
+- The Raptors make the playoffs for the first time.
-- The Raptors suffer a sweep by the Knicks.
-Butch Carter is fired, and replaced by **Lenny Wilkens**.
+- The Raptors exit the playoffs for the first time, by suffering a sweep from the Knicks.
+Butch Carter is then fired, and replaced by **Lenny Wilkens**.
 - Tracy McGrady leaves Toronto, and signs with the Orlando Magic.

 </MainText>